-Outcomes Outcome measures Methods of evaluation Financial Support Packages For target students: Increased attendance rates Lower retrieval rates measured by end of semester summative assessments Increase in continuation and completion rates OfS financial support toolkit (statistical, survey and interview tools) Complete annually and review financial support offer.
-Assistive technology and the use of Al dr · · · · · · · · · · · · · · · · · · · For target students: Increased attendance rates Lower retrieval rates measured by end of semester summative assessments Increase in on course attainment Increase in continuation and completion rates of the online tools.
-Design A mixed methods approach will be adopted to include quantitative outcomes data, Likert scale data from questionnaires, and qualitative data from open questions in surveys and focus groups.
+Outcomes Outcome measures Methods of evaluation Financial Support Packages For target students: Increased attendance rates Lower retrieval rates measured by end of semester summative assessments Increase in continuation and completion rates Impact on continuation rates (Type 2) Impact on completion rates (Type 2) Impact on attainment rates (Type 2) OfS financial support toolkit (statistical, survey and interview tools) Complete annually and review financial support offer.
+Assistive technology and the use of AI dr iven study skills tools For target students: Increased attendance rates Lower retrieval rates measured by end of semester summative assessments Increase in on course attainment Increase in continuation and completion rates Mentor training evaluation questionnaire related to the use of the online tools.
+Workshops evaluation questionnaire to assess academic staff understanding and effective timely use of student data including learning analytics and summative assessment data related to students' demographic profiles to identify atrisk students.
+Online tool monitoring data of users' engagement with the online tools.
+Analysis of users formative and end of semester assessment outcomes compared to non-users (matching or comparison groups required).
+Follow-up focus groups at week 12 to explore mentee perceptions and experiences of using the online tools.
+Participants All mentors and mentees will be asked to consent to participate in the data collection for this study.
+Design A mixed methods approach will be adopted to include quantitative outcomes data, Likert scale data from questionnaires, and qualitative data from open questions in surveys and focus groups. f Procedure: Complete systematic literature review according to defined objectives of the mentoring programme and the use of the online assistive tools